 When the love of God calls forth a love for God in a heart of brokenness, it spills forth in a way no happy heart can gush.
 I can remember the exact moment I realized I was going to survive a season of loss and grave defeat.
 With the pain still present in my heart but strumming now in clear, acoustical praise, I felt oddly more alive than I’d ever been in my life.
 The scars on my battered soul no longer appeared to me as random slashes but suddenly transfigured into engravings of unexpected praise and thanksgiving.” – Beth Moore.In the last session of this study here in week four with Beth Moore, she recounts two main points and then offers the third.

 We’ve got to return to obedience.

 We’ve got to be courageous enough to receive God’s blessings.

-You'll find all my posts about this Bible study here.
+You'll find all my posts about the Anointed, Transformed, Redeemed Bible Study here.